cmoestl/heliocats/README.md

 A data folder location can be set in *config.py* (e.g. *data/*) that contains all data files needed during the analysis.
 Outputs can be found in the folder *results/* or subfolders therein, e.g. the files created for the ICMECAT are in folder *icmecat/*.
 Jupyter notebooks can be converted to scripts by e.g. for icmecat.ipynb to icmecat.py:

     jupyter nbconvert --to script icmecat.ipynb

+For some scripts there should be a systemwide installation of ffmpeg available.

 ---